linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 The Secrets involved under Heads are the following (and their recommended lengths):
 - Disk Recovery Key passphrase (6 words. *Do not forget this one)*
   - This passphrase is required to setup a TPM Disk Unlock Key passphrase.
-  - This passphrase is required to access encrypted data on any computer
+  - This passphrase is required to access encrypted data from any computer
   - This passphrase is required to "unsafe boot", where the installed OS will prompt for it.
 - TPM Ownership passphrase (2 words.)
   - Used to set ownership on the TPM.